 Tucked amid all this traditional luxury are several technological treats, including a DVD-based satellite navigation system.
 The driver's seat automatically moves rearward to ease entry and exit, and both sides of the rear seat also move.

 Under the Hood

-In regular R form, Bentley's twin-turbocharged 6.8-liter V-8 now develops 450 hp and 645 pounds-feet of torque, essentially matching the figures in last year's Arnage T. In the 2007 Arnage T, output escalates to 500 hp and a staggering 738 pounds-feet of torque.
+In regular R form, Bentley's twin-turbocharged 6.8-liter V-8 develops 450 hp and 645 pounds-feet of torque.
+In the Arnage T, output escalates to 500 hp and a staggering 738 pounds-feet of torque.
 Both engines work through a new six-speed automatic transmission.
-Bentley says the Arnage T can accelerate from zero to 60 mph in 5.2 seconds, a reduction of 0.3 seconds from last year's model.
+Bentley says the Arnage T can accelerate from zero to 60 mph in 5.2 seconds.

 Antilock brakes, traction control, an electronic stability system, and side-impact and side curtain airbags are standard.